Barklegne/invincible-gg-assignmen/README.md

 - **Grid/List Toggle:** Use the buttons in the gallery to switch between grid and list views.
 List view shows two cards per row on larger screens.
 - **Category Badges:** Each card displays a colored badge for its category, styled and positioned next to the sale type label.
 - **Skeleton Loading:** While fetching or filtering, skeleton loaders are shown to mimic network delay.
+- **NFT Detail Page:**
+  - Visit `/nft/:id` to see a full NFT detail view, with all info, auction countdown, and a back button.
+  - Uses `useParams` for dynamic routing and `useNavigate` for navigation.
+  - All logic is commented for clarity.

 ## Animation (Framer Motion)
 - All main sections and key elements use Framer Motion for reveal-on-scroll animations.